 Skills Centers Training and the IEP

-If your son or daughter is about to become a junior or senior, contact your regional Skills Center and ask to schedule a visit.
-If you feel your son or daughter would benefit from attending, invite a representative from the Skills Center to be part of the IEP team.
+If your student is about to become a junior or senior, contact your regional Skills Center and ask to schedule a visit.
+If you feel your student would benefit from attending, invite a representative from the Skills Center to be part of the IEP team.
 The IEP team considers:

 - Is this program a good fit for the student?